Good afternoon everyone!

 There are many things you can do before hitting "Pin it" and putting it on your board.
 You can select which board you would like it to appear on, as well as alter the body of the text that will appear along with the pin.
 You can also click the Facebook button to have the pin appear on your Facebook page (if they are linked).

 ~Make my own pin?
 Not seeing what you are looking for or do you want to create a pin from your own photographs?
 Go up the right hand page of your Pinterest page.
 There is a small "+" button.
 Click that and it will ask if you want to upload a file or use a website.
 Select the option you would like to use and create your pin from there.
-Make sure to add it to the correct board and edit the description.
+Make sure to add it to the correct board and edit the description.~Edit a pin after it's been pinned? (description, board location, source link)?
+Hover over one of your pins and in the left hand corner you will find a little pencil icon.
+Click that and the following screen will appear:

 From here you can change which board the pin will appear on, the description, and the source.
 The source is where the pin will lead when a user clicks on the picture.
 You can also delete a pin from here.

 ~Create a new board?
 This can be done when repinning or creating new pins.
 When you go to select the board, a "Create a New Board" option will appear on the top of the selections.
 You can also create a new board by clicking the "+" in the upper right hand side of your Pinterest page.
-This is an option in the drop down list that will appear.
+This is an option in the drop down list that will appear.~Edit my profile?
+This can be done by going to the page with your boards on it and clicking in the pencil in the bottom right hand corner of the top profile box.
+You can edit your name, description, how your url appears, and even add your own website.

 I know this was more of a technical blog, but it's an important one!
 With the popularity of Pinterest, you don't want your business to be missing out on this opportunity!